PasaLab/ShadowAQP/README.md

 # Table_CVAE_AQP

-Efficient and Accurate Approximate Join Query Processing via Conditional Sample Data Generation and Size Allocation
+This is the code repository for the approximate query processing paper titled *'Efficient and Accurate Approximate Join Query Processing via Conditional Sample Data Generation and Size Allocation'*.

+This project is built on an open source machine learning framework [PyTorch](https://pytorch.org/).

 ## Prerequisites